 I created this brief guide to help you learn how to iterate through an array in Pine Script using a for loop.

 Step 1: Define an array

 Here’s how to define an array and assign a couple of values.

 //@version=4 study("Loop through arrays") arr = array.new_int(0) array.push(arr, 1) array.push(arr, 2) array.push(arr, 3) array.push(arr, 4) array.push(arr, 5)

-I will iterate through this array using a for loop.
-I’ll start with an index of 0 and end with the last index of the array (length of array minus one).
-To show how it works I create a string variable with all elements and display it on the chart as a label.
+Arrays start at index 0 (zero) and end at the last index (equivalent to the length of the array minus one).
+We’ll create a string variable and loop through the array to display all the elements on the chart as a label.

 lab = "" for i = 0 to array.size(arr) - 1 lab := lab + tostring(array.get(arr, i)) + " " l = label.new(bar_index, close, lab) label.delete(l)

 This Script should display all the elements of your array as a label.
 Feel free to try it with different values assigned to the array.

 Step 3: Loop backwards through the array

 To further cement your understanding of array iteration in Pine Script, let’s explore how you can loop backward through an array.
 This challenge requires that we are a bit more creative given that you cannot construct a declining for loop in Pine Script.
 So how do we go about it?
 We use the same for loop as in step 2 but then simply calculate indexes backward.